Product Life Cycle

 Logistics + Distribution

-Getting our clothes to one of our stores—or to our customer’s front door—can involve complicated logistics and contributes to our environmental footprint.
-We ship products through a combination of sea, air, truck and rail from factories to our distribution centers and then on to stores or directly to customers.
-We focus on finding the optimal mix of shipping options based on speed, cost and sustainability and have taken steps to conserve energy at our distribution centers, which are the largest facilities we own and operate.
+We ship products through a combination of sea, air, truck and rail from supplier facilities to our distribution centers and then on to stores or directly to customers.
+We use the optimal mix of shipping options based on speed, cost and sustainability and have taken steps to conserve energy and reduce waste at our distribution centers, the largest facilities we own and operate.

-Our stores express who we are—from our style to our commitment to operating in a way that cares for both people and the environment.
-We have raised the minimum wage for our U.S. hourly employees and are improving scheduling practices to help attract and retain top talent and enable people to work at their best.
-We also run our This Way Ahead program at our retail stores to help youth and young adults gain important job skills.
+Our stores express who we are — from our style to our commitment to operating in a way that cares for both people and the environment.
+They are where we sell our products and communicate directly with our employees and customers.
+As part of our owned and operated footprint, they offer an opportunity to reduce our environmental footprint.
+We also run our This Way Ahead program at our stores to help youth and young adults from low-income communities gain important job skills.